joeldrapper/literal/README.md

 ### Attributes mixin

-The attributes mixin allows you to define type safe attribute accessors.
+The attributes mixin allows you to define type-checked attribute accessors.
 By default, writers are private and readers are not defined.

 You can specify that you want `:public` or `:private` readers.
 You can also specify that you want writers to be `:public`.